A new year brings a new website for a first-of-its kind regional judicial effort by states to combat the opioid epidemic.

-The Ohio Board of Professional Conduct today announced the filing of 16 disciplinary case reports with the Ohio Supreme Court.
+The Ohio Board of Professional Conduct today announced the filing of seven disciplinary case reports with the Ohio Supreme Court.
 Each report recommends discipline for an attorney charged with professional misconduct.

 The Ohio Board of Professional Conduct has issued its 2018 annual report, highlighting the disposition of 83 disciplinary cases, a 30 percent reduction in pending caseload, and continued education and outreach efforts.

 Every now and then, a tour group comes to the Thomas J. Moyer Ohio Judicial Center whose work also serves the public.
 Rarely are such visitors as connected with the building as the most recent herd.